Skip to content

 I recommend ordering through your local bookstore, but you can get it anywhere where books are sold.
 Thanks so much!
 Here are some places I like to direct people to:

-My book was previously available Lighthouse Bookshop in Edinburgh, Scotland and a pick for the Women in Translation club but they dropped it without contacting me and twice left out my name as a translator.
-I would urge folks to not order the book through Lighthouse Bookshop because of the repeated erasure and choose other channels in the UK where possible.
+My book was previously available at Lighthouse Bookshop in Edinburgh and a pick for their Women in Translation club, but they dropped it without contacting me and twice left out my name as a translator.
+Due to this erasure, I recommend folks to choose other channels for ordering in the UK where possible.

 Review copies are available for request on Edelweiss.